 Tehran has also expelled two of Britain’s diplomats, prompting London to demand that two Iranian diplomats leave.

-Following the embassy row, the European Union agreed on Sunday that any future “harassment and intimidation” of its diplomats should be met with a “strong, collective response”.
+The European Union agreed on Sunday that any future “harassment and intimidation” of its diplomats should be met with a “strong, collective response”.

 “The EU calls on Iran and its authorities to stop hostilities against EU member states as well as [the] EU’s partner countries and their citizens and to release an EU journalist still in custody,” Jan Kohout, the Czech foreign minister, said.